edamla/mediterraneanagency/_books/2021-09-01-history-of-the-prophets.md

 # For adding excerpt add <!--more--> and break the line
 ---
-There have always been deviations from abso- lute truths in the history of humanity, and there have always been people who are the epitome of virtue, who warn people against these deviations, and call them to the good, the truth and the beauti- ful.
+There have always been deviations from absolute truths in the history of humanity, and there have always been people who are the epitome of virtue, who warn people against these deviations, and call them to the good, the truth and the beautiful.
-The absolute truth is Islam, which Allah is ple- ased with.
+The absolute truth is Islam, which Allah is pleased with.
 It was handed down from the first human and the first prophet to our beloved Prophet like a torch.
-Prophets are exemplary people cho- sen by Allah in order to convey the divine message to people.
+Prophets are exemplary people chosen by Allah in order to convey the divine message to people.
 There is patience, tolerance, mercy and good news for people in their lives and struggles.
 For this reason, there is a necessity for Muslims to